 Please update your browser.

-The firm will partner with Youth Guidance’s Becoming a Man program to deliver intensive academic, social, emotional and career readiness programming to hundreds of Black, Hispanic and Latino young men in four District of Columbia Public Schools
+A look at JPMorgan Chase’s partnership with Youth Guidance—a collaboration that is delivering intensive academic, social, emotional and career readiness programming to hundreds of Black, Hispanic and Latino young men in the District of Columbia.

 In 2019, 43 percent of D.C.
 Public Schools students were considered “at-risk” under a local statutory designation covering students who receive certain public benefits, experience homelessness, are in the foster care system, or are over-age in high school, according to D.C.
 Policy Center research.

-Through this intensive, multi-year school-based program hundreds of high school students will receive academic coaching, college and career readiness services, social and mental health support, and leadership development that helps put them on a path toward greater economic mobility.
-Students will also be matched with mentors and a licensed clinician counselor throughout the program.
+Currently, the program has 226 participants but the number of fellows is set to grow to 400 by 2025.
+With the support of 23 JPMorgan Chase employee mentors and a licensed clinician counselor, students will receive academic coaching, college and career readiness services, social and mental health support, and leadership development that helps put them on a path toward greater economic mobility.

-JPMorgan Chase’s The Fellowship Initiative launched in 2010 and provides comprehensive and hands-on academic, social and emotional support to young men of color in high school.
+JPMorgan Chase’s The Fellowship Initiative originally launched in 2010 in New York City to provide comprehensive and hands-on academic, social and emotional support to young men of color in high school.
 Over the last decade, TFI has matched more than 350 high school Fellows in New York, Chicago, Dallas and Los Angeles, with JPMorgan Chase mentors.
-In 2020, TFI committed to expanding the program to 1,000 more Fellows nationally over the next 10 years and has since expanded to Houston and Oakland.
+In 2020, TFI committed to expanding the program to 1,000 more Fellows nationally over the next 10 years.
 The firm’s investment in the D.C. program is part of its broader $30 billion racial equity commitment and builds on a $350 million, five-year global initiative to prepare people for the future of work.

 “D.C.
 Public Schools is dedicated to promoting equity and creating joyful, student-centered learning experiences that position students furthest away from opportunity with the skills and platform to amplify their voices, deepen their sense of self, and sharpen their leadership skills,” said D.C.
 Public Schools Chancellor Lewis D. Ferebee.
 “This partnership advances our commitment to closing the opportunity gap and ensuring each of our students have the supports they need to excel in college, career, and life.
 We are grateful for this investment in our young men of color and the partnership with The Fellowship Initiative.”